Clinical trials and other research on medicinal cannabis

 - identify the chemical composition of cannabinoid preparations currently used in Australia for treatment-resistant childhood epilepsy.

-The Pelican trial commences in March 2017, based at the Centre for Children's Health Research.
+The Pelican trial commences in March 2017 and was completed in November 2017, at the Centre for Children's Health Research.

 There are many claims about the beneficial use of medicinal cannabis products for a wide range of conditions.
 Most of these claims lack solid scientific backing, because cannabis is an illegal drug and it has been difficult for researchers to run research trials.